Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 Keep in mind that every single thing doesn’t need to be a separate component.
 In our example above, it made sense to abstract the `UserAvatar` component.
 Sure, it’s a small slice of the UI (merely an image element and a paragraph), but this combination, coupled with some styling information, can be repeated across the site or app many times in many areas.

-If you needed to change the look and feel or functionality of the user’s avatar, you now have a single, easily-tested component that just needs changing in one place.
+If you need to change the look and feel or functionality of the user’s avatar, you now have a single, easily-tested component that just needs changing in one place.

 It makes sense to abstract related pieces of UI information into distinct components, even if they are small.
 But try not to go so far as to make every single thing into a component as you’ll end up with a bloated project full of components that becomes hard to navigate.